bacsiemon/swd392-lesson-plan-exam/server/LessonPlanExam/LessonPlanExam.API/Documentation/README_conventions.md

 - Use `ALL_CAPS` for constants.

 ## Api Commenting
-- XML Content must be written using Markdown syntax.
+- XML Content must be written using proper Markdown syntax.
+Pay extra careful to line breaks
 - `summary` only includes roles
     - If the enpoint doesn't require authentication, leave it blank.
     - If the endpoint only requires authentication, use `User`.